 A week of hot weather during June 2017 saw myself, and a load of climber mates, spend nearly every day in the water at Ansteys Cove, Redgate Beach and Long Quarry Point in Torquay, Devon.
-It was so hot that you had to spend a lot of time in the sea just to cool off - and we was happy to oblige.
+It was so hot that you had to spend a lot of time in the sea just to cool off.
+We were happy to oblige.

 Ansteys Cove is well known as a great climbing area, but it also boasts some of the best snorkelling and scuba diving in Torquay.
-Its a secluded cove with tall cliffs that plunge into torquoise blue water.
+It is a secluded cove with tall cliffs that plunge into turquoise blue water.
 It is also protected from the prevailing south west winds, so is a proper little sun trap!
 There is one small problem though.

 Technically the beach is closed due to unstable cliffs above the main beach area.
 The council hasn’t got the cash to spend to secure the cliffs, so the beach has been closed since 1998.
 Many people ignore the signs and walk down the cliff path to the beach, or arrive by boat.
 It really is worth the effort because the beach is the hidden gem of Torquay.

-The cliffs and rocks are popular with coasteering companies, who guide people through the maze of rocks, underwater passages and caves that make up the Ansteys Cove and Long Quarry Point area.
+The cliffs and rocks are popular with coasteering companies.
+They guide people through the maze of rocks, underwater passages and caves that make up the Ansteys Cove and Long Quarry Point area.
 The fact that coasteering companies use the place is testament to the safety of the water under many of the cliff jumps.
 It’s deep and free of submerged rocks in the main jump spots.